mapbender/mapbender-documentation/en/elements/basic/map.rst

 .. image:: ../../../figures/wms_instance_layer_id.png
      :scale: 80

 The first value lists the internal SourceID and SourceLayerId (31-591).
-The seconds value lists the InstanceID and InstanceLayerId that we want to use now (73-836).
+The second value lists the InstanceID and InstanceLayerId that we want to use now (73-836).

-Use this values for the "visibleLayers" parameter in your URL, and seperate them by a slash.
+Use these values for the ``visibleLayers`` parameter in your URL, and seperate them by a slash.

 For example: http://localhost/mapbender/application/myapp?visiblelayers=73/836

 If you have two layers that are not visible by default, put the two values of layerid and serviceid into the URL and seperate them by a comma.

 For example: http://localhost/mapbender/application/myapp?visiblelayers=73/836,73/840

 Passing POIs